sawthiha/python_for_data_science/README.md

 ### 4. Start learning
 You are now setup to start working your way through the numbered notebooks in the Jupyter Notebook browser.
 Start with an introduction to Jupyter by selecting `00_introduction_to_jupyter_notebooks.ipynb` and work through in order.

+If you are still curious after working through all the notebooks have a look at the extra notebooks for useful extra information.

 ## Basic Requirements
 If you have installed the Anaconda 3.x distribution as described above you will have met the basic requirements necessary to begin working, otherwise having the following installed is a basic requirement for doing this course: